AdamVictory/wholebeans/README.md

 * I can search the website to find different recipes using keywords.
 * I can see the view all page to see all coffee recipes.
 * I can view the comments of the registered users.
-* I can select a coffee recipe if i wish to see more detail on it.
+* I can select a coffee recipe if I wish to see more detail on it.

 <strong>As registered user:</strong>

 * I can register for a wholebeans account to allow me to access all of the functions throughout the website.
-* I can create and share my own coffee recipes to other users to see.
+* I can create and share my coffee recipes for other users to see.
-* I can edit my recipes if i decide to change them.
+* I can edit my recipes if I decide to change them.
-* I can delete my recipe if i dont like it anymore.
+* I can delete my recipe if I dont like it anymore.
-* I can comment on other users recipes to give my thoughts.
+* I can comment on other users' recipes to give my thoughts.
 * I can like recipes to show my support for other users.

 <strong>As a SuperUser:</strong>

 * I can create draft posts if i dont have time to finish the post.
-* I can approve other users recipes before they are posted.
+* I can approve other users' recipes before they are posted.
-* I can edit other users recipes.
+* I can edit other users' recipes.
-* I can delete other users recipes.
+* I can delete other users' recipes.
 * I have access to the backend django admin system.

 <strong>Agile Methodology</strong>

-I managed this projects functions and development through GitHubs projects Kanban board:
+I managed this project's functions and development through GitHubs projects Kanban board:

 [Wholebeans Coffee Recipes - USER STORIES](https://github.com/users/AdamVictory/projects/1)

 <h3>Scope</h3>

-* The website should be functional, easy to naviagte and intuitive.
+* The website should be functional, easy to navigate and intuitive.
-* The frontend should present the content clearly.
+* The front end should present the content clearly.
 Visually appealing.
-* Users to manipluate their content (CRUD).
+* Users to manipulate their content (CRUD).
 * Allow logged in users to interact with other posts through comments.
 * Search - all users can use the search bar to quickly find recipes.
 * Comments and Likes - Users can comment and like other posts.
-* Users can sign in and sign out to view the website from differnet perspectives.
+* Users can sign in and sign out to view the website from different perspectives.
 Also can register for an account.
 * Custom 404 & 500 pages for good UI.
-* Use bootstrap to make the site responsive, and custom CSS and Java script.
+* Use bootstrap to make the site responsive, and custom CSS and Javascript.
-* Create a webpage application using the django framework.
+* Create a webpage application using the Django framework.

 ## The Structure Plane
 <hr>

-<p>Wholebeans, will have four distint pages for first time users.</p>
+<p>Wholebeans, will have four pages for first-time users.</p>

   * Home page, Coffees, Register, Login,

 <p>Users without an account can navigate through these four pages and will be able to see the details of each coffee recipe.
-However they will not be able to add their own recipes or like/comment with other users until the have signed up.
+However, they will not be able to add their own recipes or like/comment with other users until the have signed up.

 When the user creates an account and is logged in, the following pages will be displayed.</p>

-* Home page, coffees, Logout and my recipes.
+* Home page, Coffees, Logout and My Recipes.

-<p>Logged in usera will be able to access all of the sites pages.
+<p>Logged in users will be able to access all of the website pages.
 They can access all the details of each recipe while being able to interact with them.
-They will also be able to access all of their recipes, to add new posts, edit old obnes or delete them.</p>
+They will also be able to access all of their recipes, add new posts, edit old posts or delete them.</p>

 ## The Structure Plane